Anarchism: Info Page

 Eco-Anarchism

-• Eco-anarchism, also known as Green-anarchism emphasizes ecology and environmental issues.
+• Eco-anarchism, also known as "Green Anarchism" emphasizes ecology and environmental issues in the contex of an anarchist analysis.

 • Recognizes that the root cause of environmental degradation lies in hierarchical systems and social hierarchies.